WA’s carbon-pricing program nears $1 billion in revenue, far outpacing early estimates

 The average residential natural gas customer will see an increase of about 3% beginning Oct.
 1, the utility said.
 Effects on electricity rates are still being determined.

 Nearly 90% of those who participated in the second quarterly auction in May were businesses required to pay for their emissions, according to Clean and Prosperous Washington, a climate policy group.
-Businesses eligible to participate included Puget Sound Energy and other energy providers, oil companies like Shell, and Washington State University.
+Businesses eligible to participate included Puget Sound Energy and other energy providers, oil companies like Shell and Washington State University.
 The remainder were investors.

 Before the state’s first auction, some fuel suppliers were raising the price of fuel in anticipation of their compliance costs with the new program.
 At least one oil company has added a line item listed as “cap at the rack,” a reference to the state’s new program, of more than 50 cents per gallon of diesel sold at the wholesale level.
 That amount is similar to estimates of compliance costs from industry and academic sources.